Our EMC/EMI Testing Capabilities »

 - Shielding Effectiveness

 What is EMC?

-EMC, or electromagnetic compatibility, is the interaction of electromagnetic energy generated by electronic equipment and the surrounding environment.
-The three main methods of classifying these interactions is through Emission, Susceptibility, and Immunity.
+Electromagnetic compatibility (EMC) is the interaction of electromagnetic energy generated by electronic equipment and the surrounding environment.
+The two main methods of classifying these interactions is through Emissions and Immunity.

 What are Emissions?